-Some of the best thermal imaging performance comes from using a cryogenic cooler (also known as a cryocooler) to chill the imaging sensor down to temperatures as low as almost -200 Celsius(77 Kelvin), to reduce thermal ‘noise’ from affecting the sensor's imaging performance.
+Some of the best thermal imaging performance comes from using a cryogenic cooler (also known as a cryocooler) to chill the imaging sensor down to temperatures as low as almost -200°C (77 Kelvin), to reduce thermal ‘noise’ from affecting the sensor's imaging performance.
 In thermal cameras, cryogenic cooling is primarily done by Stirling coolers because of their low SWaP characteristics and high cooling efficiency at cryogenic temperatures.